 8 Of The Best Pottery Classes In Brisbane

-There’s nothing more satisfying than creating your very own stuff and with the world of pottery having a strong moment right now, no guesses as to where you should be flocking to for your homewares.
+There’s nothing more satisfying than creating your very own stuff and with the world of pottery having a strong moment right now, no guesses as to what you should be stocking up on in the homewares department.
+Luckily, there's plenty of places in Brisbane/Meanjin where you can tick both boxes, and get hands on creating your very own pottery.

 Mas & Miek Ceramic House

 Brought to you by a mother-daughter pottery loving pair, Mas & Miek Ceramic House offers a little something for everyone.
-From beginner workshops to long time wheel artists, there’s no shortage of clay to get your hands dirty in this dreamy Newstead studio.
-An airy converted warehouse has been transformed into a ceramic oasis, fitted with wheels, kilns and a large workshop table to tinker with hand-building and glazing.
-With daytime and evening classes available seven days a week, there’s little you can’t learn at the hands of these pottery masters.
-Or, if committing to an entire workshop isn’t within your wheelhouse at the moment, you can pull up a pew, grab yourself a coffee from their café and paint a pot to take home.
+From beginner workshops to long time wheel artists, there’s no shortage of clay to get your hands dirty in these dreamy studios.
+In Newstead, an airy converted warehouse has been transformed into a ceramic oasis, while the Morningside studio has taken over a gorgeous heritage buidling.
+With daytime and evening classes available throughout the week all year long, there’s little you can’t learn at the hands of these pottery masters.
+Once you've done a beginner course, you can even book in to their Newstead open studio sessions and get creative all on your own.

 Mitra Ceramic House